hazelcast/hazelcast-cpp-client/README.md

 * `clientConnected`: The client is connected to the cluster.
 * `clientDisconnected`: The client is disconnected from the cluster.

-The following is an example of the `lifecycle_listener` that is added to the `ClientConfig` object and its output.
+The following is an example of the `lifecycle_listener` that is added to the `client_config` object and its output.

 ```C++
 class ConnectedListener : public hazelcast::client::lifecycle_listener {